How to Manage Your Startup Marketing Budget

-You’ve set a budget, and you’ve decided how you’re going to spend the money—kudos!
+You’ve set a marketing budget, and you’ve decided how you’re going to spend the money—kudos!
 The planning process itself is invaluable in creating a financial roadmap for your team.
-Still, if you don’t regularly track your spending to budget, it’s easy to lose focus on your overall objectives.
-By closely monitoring your marketing spend, you’ll know exactly how much budget you have available to spend at all times.
+Still, if you don’t regularly track spending to budget, it’s easy to lose focus on your overall objectives.
+By closely monitoring your marketing costs, you’ll know exactly how much budget you have available to spend at all times.
 This way, you’ll be able to avoid overspending, or even underspending and wasting allocated budget.

-Now, how do you track your forecast budget to actual spending?
-Tracking spend on marketing activities can be challenging, especially if you need to rely on the finance team to provide spending reports.
-So what’s the best way to do it?
+Now, how do you track your forecast marketing budget to actual spending?
+Tracking investments in marketing activities can be challenging, especially if you need to rely on the finance team to provide spending reports.
+So what’s the best way to track your marketing spend?

-Here is a summary of our best practices:
+Here is a summary of our marketing budget best practices:

-Create a budget to actual tracker
+Create a marketing budget to actual marketing spend tracker

 - Beginning of the month: compare your spend from last month to the expected budget for this month.

-Track spend vs. performance
+Track costs vs. performance

-It’s expected that your first budget will be inaccurate—but you can learn and make adjustments along the way.
+It’s expected that your first startup budget will be inaccurate—but you can learn and make adjustments along the way.
 The very nature of a startup is a rollercoaster of unpredictable roadblocks and unexpected opportunities.
-You’ll have to roll with these and adjust your budget accordingly.
+You’ll have to roll with these and adjust your marketing budget accordingly.